 The Emerald Pools Trail, like many trails in the Zion Canyon, has a history of being closed due to rock falls.

 This is due to the natural cycle that makes this place so special.
-Water, especially flash floods, cause erosion to the sandstone and erodes the rock away.
-Eventually, the upper cliffs fall and create the place we all want to come to visit, the Zion Canyon.
+Water, especially flash floods, causes erosion to the sandstone and erodes the rock away.

-Any park visitor heading out into Zion Canyon should first check-in to see the current trail conditions with the park newspaper or the park's visitor center.
-Trails will get closed for any dangers, rock falls, or maintenance.
-Don't worry if your trail is closed, there are several spectacular trails in Zion, each having their own special moment.
+Trails will be closed for any dangers, rock falls, or maintenance.
+Don't worry if your trail is closed, there are several spectacular trails in Zion, each having its own special moment.

-All park visitors should also become aware of flash flooding.
-This means checking the weather and the park's visitor center for flash flooding potential before heading out.
-Visitors should also be able to recognize the warning signs of a flash flood like rivers rising, turning muddy and have debris inside the river.
 Also, listen for a thundering sound and know where potential safety routes would be.
 Remember that you need to go up to escape a flash flood as you can't outrun the water.

 The Emerald Pools area is a place to exercise common sense as waterfalls may be more interesting with more water going through but you also don't want to be caught unprepared for a dangerous situation like a flash flood.